Jean Charest

-Born in Sherbrooke, Quebec, Charest studied law and worked as a lawyer before he became a member of Parliament (MP) following the 1984 federal election.
+Born in Sherbrooke, Quebec, Charest worked as a lawyer before becoming an MP following the 1984 federal election.
 In 1986 he joined Brian Mulroney's government as a minister of state, but resigned from cabinet in 1990 after improperly speaking to a judge about an active court case.
 He returned to cabinet in 1991 as the minister of the environment.
+Charest ran to succeed Mulroney as party leader and prime minister in the PCs' 1993 leadership election, but placed second to Kim Campbell.
+Charest served as Campbell's industry minister and deputy prime minister.
+After the PCs' defeat in the 1993 election, Charest succeeded Campbell as party leader.
+He led the PCs to a minor recovery in the 1997 election.

-Kim Campbell won the PC leadership election in 1993 and became prime minister and Charest was appointed industry minister and deputy prime minister.
-The PCs lost the 1993 federal election and Campbell resigned as leader.
-Charest was named interim PC leader before he was acclaimed as the permanent leader in 1995.
-He left federal politics in 1998 and was elected to lead the Quebec Liberals, the province's main federalist political party.
-His party won the 2003 provincial election and Charest became premier of Quebec, winning two more elections until he lost the 2012 election to the sovereigntist Parti Quebecois (PQ) and resigned as premier.
+Charest left federal politics in 1998 and was elected to lead the Quebec Liberal Party, the province's main federalist political party.
+He became premier of Quebec after the Liberals won the 2003 provincial election.
+He won two more elections until he lost the 2012 election to the sovereigntist Parti Quebecois (PQ) and resigned as premier.
 After politics, Charest worked as a consultant, including for Huawei on the Meng Wanzhou case and for its 5G network plans in Canada, and joined McCarthy Tétrault LLP as a partner.
-Charest was a candidate in the 2022 Conservative Party of Canada leadership election.
+Charest was a candidate in the 2022 Conservative Party of Canada leadership election, finishing a distant second to Pierre Poilievre.